On June 5th & 6th, Wade Simmons and Richie Schley invited the NSMBA to join them at the Richie Schley Adventure Camp at Whistler Bike Park.

 No matter how good you are, unless you’re a top level pro yourself, showing up in countless videos, you could most likely learn a thing or two from two of the most legendary Freeriders in the world.

 Richie & Wade began the first day walking us through suspension set up and cockpit position of levers/shifter.
 The amount of experience both of these riders have they imparted lots of little insights.
 Soon after, they spoke to us about proper technique on turning and had everyone run through the tight berms in the skills area to work on the fundaments in practice.
 Weight, unweight, lean and push.
 As each of us in turn made our way through the series of turns, Wade & Richie took each rider aside and gave specific instruction and broke down our little mistakes and habits.
 It was really amazing to watch people immediately improve the very next run through the turns.
-Onto braking next, Wade took us through proper braking techniques, focussing on modulation and stressing not to lock up your wheels.
+Onto braking next, Wade took us through proper braking techniques, focusing on modulation and stressing not to lock up your wheels.

 Keep your front wheel up!